12 minutes to read this post

 “We’re always moving fast”

 This can’t be an excuse in today’s age.
 It simply can’t.
 Yes, if you need a meeting, a phone call, or even a thread of emails to collaborate on content, it’s inefficient.
 The team is wasting time.
 However, we now have tools.
-Tools that empower collaboration for today’s day and age.
+Social media approval tools that empower collaboration for today’s day and age.
 With live previews, real-time collaboration, comments, approvals, and everything you’d need to host the perfect process.

 What does an ideal social media approval process look like?